RetroDECK/ES-DE/INSTALL.md

 ### Unix

 ```
---display [index, 1-4]          Display/monitor to use
+--display [index 1-4]           Display/monitor to use
 --resolution [width] [height]   Application resolution
 --windowed                      Windowed mode, should be combined with --resolution
 --fullscreen-normal             Normal fullscreen mode